 The focus of Board activity is on the review of progress being achieved by the management team against a clearly expressed growth strategy with published KPIs which are well understood by stakeholders.

-The Board has established a Remuneration Committee comprised of the Chairman and two Non-Executive Directors which will usually meet at least twice in each calendar year.
+The Board has established a Remuneration Committee comprised of the Chair and two Non-Executive Directors which will usually meet at least twice in each calendar year.
 This committee, in the course of its work, reviews the performance of individual Directors and senior managers and the workings of the Board and its committees, in consultation with the Chief Executive Officer.
 The committee is also the primary forum within which Board development is discussed.
-The Nomination Committee, comprised of the Chairman and the two Non-Executive Directors, is the formal decision-making body in relation to Board appointments, structure composition and resourcing.
+The Nomination Committee, comprised of the Chair and the two Non-Executive Directors, is the formal decision-making body in relation to Board appointments, structure composition and resourcing.
 The Nomination Committee will meet at least once a year.

-The effectiveness of the structures and processes described above is assessed by the Chairman as part of the annual Board evaluation.
-The Chairman determines the form and structure of the annual evaluation and whether external input is required.
+The effectiveness of the structures and processes described above is assessed by the Chair as part of the annual Board evaluation.
+The Chair determines the form and structure of the annual evaluation and whether external input is required.
 No external input was deemed necessary in the year.
 The assessment of the Board’s performance and the Directors’ performance which make it up is undertaken by the Remuneration Committee, by assessing the performance of Directors and the determination of their pay, and by the Nomination Committee, which considers whether the Company needs more or different board members.